Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ### Step: 3.1: Update common.yml in git repository

-Create/edit `./config/variables/common.yml` in Git.
+Create/edit `./config/variables/common.yml` in Git with Service Connection name.
 This file is used in all Azure DevOps pipelines.

 **Sample YAML**
 ```yaml